getml/getml-community/INSTALL.md

 ### Python API <a name="deinstallation-python-api"></a>

-> :warning: **Project data might be deleted**: If you have not installed the engine separately and have not set the home directory to a custom location on engine launch, the project data will be deleted when you uninstall the Python API.
+> :warning: **Project data might be deleted**: If you have not installed the Engine separately and have not set the home directory to a custom location on Engine launch, the project data will be deleted when you uninstall the Python API.

 To uninstall the Python API, execute the following command in a terminal: